Planning a trip around the Iceland Ring Road?

 From the campground in the heart of nature, you’ll find yourself blown away by the steep canyon walls that open out like a mountain parting itself to welcome you in.
 For an extra unusual experience, the campground has placed its picnic tables inside a natural cave.

 If you’re up for camping this is the perfect place to spend the night before taking off on a hike in the morning and continuing your trip around the Iceland Ring Road in the afternoon.
 Even if you decide not to use the campground, the valley is beautiful and worth wandering through.
+This is truly one of the best photography locations in Iceland!

 Stop 25: Hike The Hjorleifshofdi Promontory And Explore Inside The Yoda Cave